Visit Greater Palm Springs

 total funds raised

-meals provided to individuals facing food insecurity with The Center's Community Food Bank
+meals provided to individuals facing food insecurity at The LGBTQ Community Center of the Desert's Food Bank

 EVERY STAY GIVES BACK